ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ### Notice

-1. All operations will use ledger, as is required for mainnet.
-Stored keys can be used for multisig on fuji (as ledger can also be used on fuji), but this tutorial will not focus on that.
+1. All operations will use ledger, as is required for `Mainnet`.
+Locally stored keys can be used for multisig on `Fuji` (as ledger can also be used on `Fuji`), but this tutorial will not focus on that.
 2. The ledger that is connected when creating the txs (when doing the deploy command), will be used to pay for the fees (2 AVAX), and as first control key of the 2 required.
 3. A different ledger will be needed for the second signature, which will pay no fees.